tarun2604/OS-PROJECT/README.md

 # OS- MINI PROJECT
-This is an OS project also used
+This is an OS project also used as a